To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Several noteworthy self-driving car pioneers have decided to go for the gold rather than working their way through the semi-autonomous process that Tesla, Mercedes and others are taking.
 The most notable is probably Google’s Waymo, a concept that gained traction in 2012.
 Instead of slowly building upon semi-autonomous technology, Waymo’s design takes drivers out of the equation — think, no steering wheel, no pedals, and no human driver backup.
 Volvo and its engineers are also working on skipping the self-autonomous steps to focus on creating a fully automated car.

 Regardless of the current technology and production stages, self-driving cars will begin to be big players in the auto industry, for sure.
-By 2020, more than 10 million self-driving cars will be hitting the pavement, according to Business Intelligence estimates.
-Other researchers project that fully autonomous cars will account for more than 15 percent of all vehicles sold in 2030.
+Researchers project that fully autonomous cars will account for more than 15 percent of all vehicles sold in 2030.
 What comes next?
 A “Back to the Future” DeLorean that offers time travel?
 We can only hope.